 John Douglass brings experience as a Federal Circuit extern and aerospace engineer to representing clients in the high-tech sector on matters relating to intellectual property litigation.

-Mr. Douglass was a summer associate at the firm in 2017 and is now an associate in our San Francisco office.
-While in law school, Mr. Douglass externed at the United States Court of Appeals for the Federal Circuit, where he helped draft bench memoranda on matters that were to be argued before the court.
+John was a summer associate at the firm in 2017 and is now an associate in our San Francisco office.
+While in law school, John externed at the United States Court of Appeals for the Federal Circuit, where he helped draft bench memoranda on matters that were to be argued before the court.
 He also served as an intern in the Wireless Bureau at the Federal Communications Commission (FCC).
 While there, he drafted legal memoranda on disclosure requirements for companies participating in FCC spectrum auctions and reviewed public comments on proposed FCC rules.